dice-cyfronet/atmosphere/doc/api/port_mappings.md

 ## List port mappings

 Get a list of port mappings.
 A regular user only is allowed to see the port mappings related to virtual machines assigned to owned appliances.
-Administrator is able to see all port mappings by adding query parameter `all` set to `true`.
+An administrator is able to see all port mappings by adding query parameter `all` set to `true`.

 ```
 GET /port_mappings